NBA Rumors: OKC Thunder Could Trade Chris Paul To Mavericks For Tim Hardaway Jr. And Courtney Lee

 The trade rumors involving Chris Paul may have somewhat died down as the Oklahoma City Thunder are reportedly planning to start the 2019-20 NBA season with the veteran point guard on their roster.
 However, with the Thunder heading into an inevitable rebuild in the post-Russell Westbrook era, Paul is clearly an odd fit in Oklahoma City.
 As of now, multiple signs are pointing out that the Thunder will trade Paul before the 2020 February NBA trade deadline.

 In his recent article, Greg Swartz of Bleacher Report mentioned possible ways regarding how teams like the Thunder could trade the NBA’s worst contracts.
-To unload Chris Paul and the three years and $124.1 million left on his contract, Swartz suggested that the Thunder could engage in a trade negotiation with the Dallas Mavericks.
+To unload Paul and the three years and $124.1 million left on his contract, Swartz suggested that the Thunder could engage in a trade negotiation with the Dallas Mavericks.

 “If the Mavericks start out the season in playoff contention, Paul is the type of high-upside player Mark Cuban may be willing to take a chance on.
-His contract also aligns with Doncic’s rookie deal, meaning by the time Dallas would have to give the reigning Rookie of the Year a likely max extension, Paul’s contract would be off the books.”
+His contract also aligns with [Luka] Doncic’s rookie deal, meaning by the time Dallas would have to give the reigning Rookie of the Year a likely max extension, Paul’s contract would be off the books.”

 In the proposed trade deal by Bleacher Report, the Thunder will be sending Chris Paul, a top-10 protected 2020 first-round pick, and a lottery-protected 2024 first-round pick to the Dallas Mavericks in exchange for Tim Hardaway Jr. and Courtney Lee.
 The deal works on ESPN‘s NBA Trade Machine.
-If the trade becomes a reality, it will definitely help both teams in filling up the needs to improve on their roster.
+If the trade becomes a reality, it will definitely help both teams in shoring up the weaknesses on their roster.

 Caught up with Olin Simplis, the man who’s trained Shai Gilgeous-Alexander the past two summers, about what the Thunder guard is working on and how this week’s workout with Chris Paul went. https://t.co/nQKbBDIDOH